 Photo of Lucas Kowalczyk Lucas Kowalczyk

-Lucas Kowalczyk is an associate in the Litigation Department and a member of the firm’s nationally recognized Appellate Practice Group, which has been named to the National Law Journal’s Appellate Hot List.
-Lucas has authored dozens of briefs in federal and state appellate…
+Lucas Kowalczyk is a senior counsel in the Litigation Department and a member of the Appellate Group, which has been named to the National Law Journal’s Appellate Hot List.
+Lucas has authored dozens of briefs in federal and state appellate and trial courts…

-Lucas Kowalczyk is an associate in the Litigation Department and a member of the firm’s nationally recognized Appellate Practice Group, which has been named to the National Law Journal’s Appellate Hot List.
-Lucas has authored dozens of briefs in federal and state appellate and trial courts, and at the certiorari and merits stages in the Supreme Court of the United States, and has argued cases in state and federal appellate courts.
-He litigates cases in a wide range of subject areas, including antitrust, bankruptcy, healthcare, labor, employment, and constitutional law.
-He also co-authored chapters of the treatise Principles of Appellate Litigation: A Guide to Modern Practice, published in 2021 by PLI and revised annually.
+Lucas Kowalczyk is a senior counsel in the Litigation Department and a member of the Appellate Group, which has been named to the National Law Journal’s Appellate Hot List.
+Lucas has authored dozens of briefs in federal and state appellate and trial courts, as well as at the certiorari and merits stages in the Supreme Court of the United States.
+He has also argued cases in both state and federal appellate courts.
+His appellate work spans high-stakes constitutional, bankruptcy, labor and employment, antitrust, intellectual property, and commercial disputes.
+Lucas has also co-authored chapters of Principles of Appellate Litigation: A Guide to Modern Practice (PLI Press), a comprehensive treatise on appellate practice updated annually.

-Among his notable appellate representations, Lucas helped obtain a critical victory at the U.S. Supreme Court for the Financial Oversight and Management Board for Puerto Rico in an appeal concerning the Board’s sovereign immunity.
-Lucas also prevailed at the First Circuit for the Board in four related appeals seeking to overturn the $18-billion plan of adjustment for the Sales Tax Financing Corporation, a critical component of Puerto Rico’s historic fiscal recovery.
+Lucas’s notable appellate matters include obtaining a critical victory at the U.S. Supreme Court for the Financial Oversight and Management Board for Puerto Rico in an appeal concerning the Board’s sovereign immunity.
+He also prevailed at the First Circuit for the Board in four related appeals, defending the $18-billion plan of adjustment for the Sales Tax Financing Corporation, a critical component of Puerto Rico’s historic fiscal recovery.

-Lucas is also a member of the firm’s White Collar Defense and Investigations Group, focusing on government and internal investigations, and criminal and regulatory matters.
+Lucas is also a member of the firm’s White Collar Defense and Investigations Group, focusing on government and internal investigations as well as criminal and regulatory matters.
 Among other representations, Lucas helped secure a full release of nearly $20 million worth of interest in assets seized from the firm’s client by the U.S. Department of Justice.

-Finally, Lucas is a member of the firm’s Commercial Litigation Practice, and has successfully represented clients in high-stakes contractual disputes involving financial services, life sciences, consumer goods, telecommunications, and other industries in trial courts and arbitrations in a number of jurisdictions.
+Additionally, Lucas has successfully defended clients in high-stakes contractual disputes involving financial services, life sciences, consumer goods, telecommunications, and other industries in trial courts and arbitrations in a number of jurisdictions.

-Lucas also maintains a diverse pro bono practice and has represented indigent clients in immigration, family, and appellate courts, and in death-penalty proceedings.
-Among his notable representations, Lucas prevailed in a Second Circuit appeal addressing the showing the government must make to justify the continued detention of a noncitizen in removal proceedings.
-In 2019, Lucas received the Legal Aid Society’s Pro Bono Publico Award and Proskauer’s Golden Gavel Award for obtaining a critical victory for his client—an indigent grandmother acting as guardian for her two learning-disabled grandchildren—in an appeal, argued by Lucas, to the New York State Appellate Division, First Department.
+Lucas also maintains a diverse pro bono practice and has represented indigent clients in immigration, family and appellate courts, and in death penalty proceedings.
+Among his notable cases, Lucas prevailed in a Second Circuit appeal regarding the government’s burden in justifying the continued detention of a noncitizen in removal proceedings.
+Lucas has received the Legal Aid Society’s Pro Bono Publico Award and Proskauer’s Golden Gavel Award for obtaining a critical victory for his client—an indigent grandmother acting as guardian for her two learning-disabled grandchildren—in an appeal argued by Lucas before the New York State Appellate Division, First Department.
 The court held that an amendment to New York’s Subsidized Kinship Guardian Program applied retroactively and required an award of benefits to the client’s grandchildren.

 Lucas is a graduate of the National Trial Advocacy College.